Fonz-Hamilton/Under-The-Microscope/README.txt

-This is just for messing around in Unity.
+This is just for messing around and learning Unity.

+Big thanks to Sebastian Lague's platformer tutorial that I have re-purposed to fit my requirements

-This was for the game jam ISOU by Artindi but I wont make the deadline so I'm giving myself another week.
+This was for the game jam ISOU by Artindi but I didn't make the deadline so I'm giving myself another week.

 Game is about microbes in a microscope